-Since August 2018, UNMAS conducted Explosive Hazards Awareness (EHA) sessions for 203 humanitarian workers and 377 UN staff members.
-Since January 2019, UNMAS also delivered Risk Education (RE) sessions for 36,422 beneficiaries with the aim of raising awareness on explosive hazards and enable beneficiaries to adopt safe behaviours in their presence.
-In order to sustain the diffusion of RE messaging, UNMAS conducted a training of trainers for 14 volunteers of a civil society organisation.
+- Since August 2018, UNMAS conducted Explosive Ordnance Awareness (EOA) sessions for 209 humanitarian workers and 491 UN staff members.
+Since January 2019, UNMAS also delivered Explosive Ordnance Risk Education (EORE) sessions for 36,422 beneficiaries with the aim of raising awareness on explosive hazards and enable beneficiaries to adopt safe behaviors in their presence.
+In order to sustain the diffusion of RE messaging, UNMAS conducted a training of trainers for 14 volunteers of a civil society organization.

-During the reporting period, UNMAS also conducted 08 Non-Technical Surveys (NTS) in Bama, Ngala, Nganzai and Monguno.
-Following those NTS, 05 confirmed hazardous areas were identified, marked and referred to relevant authorities for clearance.
+- UNMAS also conducted 8 Non-Technical Surveys (NTS) in Bama, Ngala, Nganzai and Monguno.
+Following those NTS, 5 confirmed hazardous areas were identified, marked and referred to relevant authorities for clearance.
 Those NTS facilitated access to safe lands designated for the extension of Internally Displaced Persons (IDP) camps.

-As part of its initiative to strengthen national explosive hazards management capacities, UNMAS provided a First Responder training to 65 national security forces personnel.
+- As part of its initiative to strengthen national explosive hazards management capacities, UNMAS provided a First Responder training to 68 national security forces personnel.
 This “First Responder” training package aims at building local capacities to mitigate the risk of further injuries or death and attenuate the effect of explosive-related incidents.
-UNMAS also provided first aid and emergency trauma bag trainings to 28 Nigeria Police Force personnel in order to reinforce their capacity to assist civilians and colleagues affected by explosive-related incidents.
+UNMAS also provided first aid and emergency trauma bag training to 28 Nigeria Police Force personnel in order to reinforce their capacity to assist civilians and colleagues affected by explosive-related incidents.

-A comprehensive data collection and management system (IMSMA) is currently under development to collect, consolidate and analyse all available mine action related data and inform the humanitarian response.
+- A comprehensive data collection and management system (IMSMA) has been developed to collect, consolidate and analyze all available mine action related data and inform the humanitarian response.
 NTS tasks have been undertaken in several places in order to assess the actual contamination.

 - Provide technical assistance including coordination, planning, technical advice and support to the UN and Humanitarian Country Teams, affected population, national authorities and act as the coordinator for all UN mine action-related matters in the Northeast;